SK53/indicia-docs/developing/web-services/data-services-read-dataset.rst

   parameter which is the join SQL, or an associative array of fieldnames and values.
   Multiple conditions are joined using an AND.
-If you need to support complex where syntax (e.g. wrapping parenthesis around 2 OR'ed statements) then this can be achieved by supplying a single string parameter containing the full SQL required for the WHERE clause.
+If you need to support complex where syntax (e.g. wrapping parenthesis around 2 OR'ed statements) then this can be achieved by supplying an array containing a single string element, itself containing the full SQL required for the WHERE clause.
 * **orwhere** - Identical to the where filter type, but conditions are joined using an OR.
 * **in** - Takes 2 parameters, a fieldname and an array of values to generate an IN (...)
   SQL clause.